2021 Cupra el-Born electric hot hatchback: prices, specs and release date

 The Cupra el-Born will be rear-wheel drive.
 The same setup in the Skoda Enyaq features a 201bhp electric motor.
 Fast-charging at a public charger will add around 160 miles of range in half an hour.

-Like the Cupra Ateca and the forthcoming Cupra Leon, the Cupra el-Born has sportier styling and eye-catching copper elements, on the alloy wheels, trim pieces and badging.
+Like other Cupra models, the Cupra el-Born has sportier styling and eye-catching copper elements, on the alloy wheels, trim pieces and badging.
 It’ll sit on lower, firmer suspension than the SEAT version, while buyers also get grey wing mirrors, sharp LED headlights and bigger wheels than standard.

 The interior features sports bucket seats and Cupra’s new steering wheel.
 Blue Alcantara suede-like upholstery will feature throughout, alongside leather and soft-touch plastics.
 Cupra merely says the car has ‘full connectivity’, which we expect to mean Bluetooth, Apple CarPlay, Android Auto and Car2X technology.
 The latter means the car talks to other so-equipped cars and local infrastructure.
 You’ll be able to access more features through an accompanying smartphone app, while an augmented-reality head-up display will also be available.